goto-eof/minerva-europass/README.md

 ## Configure and run the application
 - copy the `application.yml` and create `application-dev.yml`
 - set `spring.profiles.active=dev` as Environment Variable of your IDE
-- edit the the `application-dev.yml` and set the `image-path:` property to an existing path, like the Desktop path
+- edit the the `application-dev.yml` and set the `image-path` property to an existing path, like the Desktop path
 - run the project as Spring Boot project
 ---
 - open Postman ad import the collection file `Minerva Europass.postman_collection.json`